How to Setup Alerts

 - Shopping Cart page is down for 30 min: Call Business Owner

-Making Alert Rules
+Creating Alert Rules

 For our more advanced monitors, however, alert rules can be much more detailed.
 For example, with a User Journey you can configure an Alert Rule to fire when a specific element type has exceeded a particular load time or file size.
-These alerts let you set up granular and sophisticated monitoring of your platform.
+These alerts let you set up more targeted and sophisticated monitoring of your platform.

+In each form you can adjust why and when the alert is sent, and which Delivery Group it is sent to.
 Alert Rules are different for each monitor type, but generally they follow a simple formula:

-If ‘X’ condition occurs, and it has happened ‘Y’ times, then trigger the alert
+“If ‘X’ condition occurs, and it has happened ‘Y’ times, then trigger the alert to ‘Z’ group.”

-Availability (Uptime) rules differ slightly from the more advanced monitor rules, in that they do not require any conditions setting.
+Note: Availability (Uptime) rules differ slightly from the more advanced monitor rules, in that they do not require any conditions setting.
 This is because the conditions exist on the monitors themselves – in the form of an “Expected result”.
 For example, HTTP monitors have an “Expected Status Code”.
 If this expected code does not match, then the monitor is deemed to be failing.